liamh95/CTF-writeups/2025/GoogleCTF/crypto-numerology/README.md

 I spent way too much time on this challenge because I didn't know that the compiled python file could be decompiled.
 It  wasn't until after the competition that I found [PyLingual](https://pylingual.io/).
-Still, even without the source code, it was evident that we're trying find the nonce and/or counter that were used to encrypt the flag (using some block cipher in [counter mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR))) since we can still encrypt messages by running the compiled python file
+Still, even without the source code, it was evident that we're trying find the nonce and/or counter that were used to encrypt the flag (using some block cipher in [counter mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR))) since we can still encrypt messages by running the compiled python file.

 Looking at the output in `ctf_challenge_package.json`, one thing that jumps out is that all of the ciphertexts look pretty similar even though they all have different nonce-counter pairs -- something that shouldn't happen when using a secure cipher.
 Even more, it looks like some of the flag plaintext leaks through the ciphertext.